Powerball (Australia): Records

 On 30 July 2009, the Division 1 pool was $80 million, the largest Australian Powerball pool until August 2018.
 There were two Division 1 winners in the drawing.

 On 21 August 2014, the Division 1 pool was $70 million.
-Two winners walked away with 35 million each.
+Two winners walked away with $35 million each.

 On 28 May 2015, the Division 1 pool was $50 million, won by a single ticket.
 The winner was a woman from Canberra.

 On 23 July 2015, the Division 1 pool was $50 million, won by a single ticket.
 The winner was a woman from Western Australia.

 On 7 January 2016, the Division 1 pool was $70 million, won by a single ticket.
 The winner was from Queensland.

 On 11 January 2018, the Division 1 pool was $55 million, won by a single ticket in the Melbourne town of Brunswick.
 The prize went unclaimed for almost six months but was finally claimed anonymously just seven days before it was set to be transferred to the Victorian State Revenue Office.
 In Victoria, the amount of time someone has to claim a prize is unlimited, however if it is not claimed within six months, it will go to the Victorian State Revenue Office where the winner can claim it at any time.

 On 16 August 2018, the Division 1 pool was $100 million, surpassing the previous record for Powerball and equalling the Oz Lotto record.
 The Division 1 pool was split between two winners, one from Melbourne, one from Sydney.
 On 17 January 2019, a single person from Sydney won $107 million, making it the largest individual lottery win in Australian history.

-As of 18 July 2019, the Division 1 prize is $110 million.
+As of 18 July 2019, the Division 1 prize was $110 million, split by three winners.
 It was the largest ever division one prize, in Australia's history.

-No one won the $100 million jackpot on 12 September 2019, thus it went up to $150 million on the 19th.
-It was shared by three winners, winning $50 million each.
+No one won the $100 million jackpot on 12 September 2019, thus the prize climbed to $150 million on the 19 December 2019, which was shared by three winners, winning $50 million each.

-As of 27 October 2022, the highest Division 1 prize is $160 million.
-It is currently the largest ever Division 1 prize in Australia lotto history.
+No one won the $150 million jackpot on 25 January 2024, thus the prize climbed to a record Australian Division 1 prize of $200 million, which was drawn on 1 February 2024 and shared by two winners, who each won $100 million.